September is Gynecologic Cancers Awareness Month

 Risk factors for vulvar cancer include having VIN, HPV infection, and/or having a history of genital warts.

-When Margie Wilson’s gynecologist recommend she see an oncologist, she wasn’t even aware what oncologists treat.
+When Margie Wilson’s gynecologist recommended she see an oncologist, she wasn’t even aware what oncologists treat.
 Diagnosed with endometrial cancer, Wilson had surgery that removed her uterus, ovaries, fallopian tubes, and some lymph nodes, followed by radiation and chemotherapy to reduce the risk of recurrence.
 Now she offers support to other Black women with endometrial cancer to help educate them about their treatment options as well as the lower survival rates for Black women with this cancer type compared to white women.
 Read more about her story on Cancer Today.

-Scientific Conferences
+Sponsoring Scientific Conferences

-Supporting Research
+Supporting Research Grants

 The AACR recently awarded research grants to investigators pursuing promising research related to gynecologic cancers: